ITurres/blog_app/README.md

 - Secure app from n+1 problems.
 - Build a web app that requires the user to log in.
 - Use devise gem for authentication.
-- Limit access to web app resources based on authorization rules.
+- Limit access to web app resources based on authorization rules with cancancan gem.
 - Build an API that is RESTful.
 - Understand importance of APIs and docs following standards.
 - Generate documentation for an API.